Compile a Contract

 How to Compile CosmWasm Smart Contracts

-This guide is from the official CosmWasm/rust-optimizer repository.
+.
 This method of compiling the contract will optimize the final build so that it reduces gas consumption.

 directory with <crate_name>.wasm